-There was certainly no shortage of restaurants I wanted to try while in Toronto.
-There was only a shortage of time!
-I was only there for 9 meals, so I had to make the most of my visit.
 As always, I researched local food bloggers and writers to see what some of their favorites were and Thrillist actually offered a good selection of choices.
 A few of my coworkers had recently visited so they had recommendations, and I connected with Lauren from Twirl the Globe to see what her favorites were.
-Here is what I ate during my long weekend in Toronto.

-Kara and I had been hankering for ramen (or at least Asian food) all weekend, especially after seeing all the Thai places around town.
-We got this recommendation from a Toronto native who said it was the best ramen in the city.
-After a long day at a conference, I can’t imagine anything more comforting than hot pork broth and noodles.
-Kinton is cool because you can build your own ramen, by choosing the type of broth, meat and flavoring.
-I sent for a spicy garlic flavoring in a pork broth with pork shoulder with an egg added in.
-This ramen was awesome, like top 5 I’ve ever had.
-The noodles were clearly house made and super fresh.
+I got this recommendation from a Toronto native who said it was the best ramen in the city, so naturally I had to check it out.
+Kinton Ramen is interesting because you can build your own ramen, by choosing the type of broth, meat and flavoring.
+I went for a spicy garlic flavoring in a pork broth with pork shoulder with an egg added in.
+This ramen was awesome, because the noodles were clearly housemade and super fresh.
 The garlic flavor was spicy and strong, but built well on the pork flavored broth.
 The best part though, was the pork.
-SO TENDER!
+It was incredibly tender and flavorful!

 Monecito — 299 Adelaide St West

 A swanky two story interior houses this modern Italian eatery, complete with leather chairs and modern decor.
-Don’t be put off by the upscale style, because the food is homey Italian done right.
+Don’t be put off by the upscale style because the food is homey Italian done right.
 The menu is small plate style so get ready to try a bunch of different things.
-It’s a bit pricey, but well worth it.
-Kara and I sat at the bar and shared a tasty bruschetta, with fresh summer cherry tomatoes and a slightly spicy balsamic.
-For my entree, I went with a favorite: gnocchi.
-Gnocchi is such a pain to make yourself, so I tend to only order it when I’m out.
-These little dumplings were fresh, buttery soft and perfectly light.
+I tried a tasty bruschetta, with fresh summer cherry tomatoes and a slightly spicy balsamic as well as the gnocchi which were fresh, buttery soft and perfectly light.
 They were served with wild mushrooms, fresh oregano and a browned butter sauce.

 Pizzeria Via Mercanti — 188 Augusta Avenue

-Authentic Neapolitan pizza is what this pizzeria specializes in and it is well worth the caloric intake.
-You see brick fired oven right when you walk in and smell the fresh bubbling dough immediately.
-It was packed when we arrived, so we opted to sit at the bar.
-Their menu is no frills, traditional Italian.
-There is only one size, no substitions and with red sauce or olive oil.
-Kara & I shared a Diavolo pizza, which had bell peppers, spicy Italian sausage, banana peppers and buffalo mozzerella.
-It came out in like 5 minutes flat, and the cheese was still bubbling!
+Authentic Neapolitan pizza is what this Kensington Market pizzeria specializes in, and your nose would lead you there even if this food guide didn’t.
+You will see the wood-fired brick oven right when you walk in, but what really draws you in is the smell of bubbling dough and browning cheese.
+The menu is no frills, traditional Italian pizza with one size, no substitutions and with red sauce or olive oil.
+Opting for the Diavolo pizza, with bell peppers, spicy Italian sausage, banana peppers and buffalo mozzarella, it came out in 5 minutes flat, and the cheese was still bubbling!
 The crust was definitely the best part, perfectly soft and thinly rolled.

-Poutini’s Hosue of Poutine — 1112 Queen St West
+Poutini’s House of Poutine — 1112 Queen St W